 How to Reach Castlederg Village?

-There is no direct bus from Northern Ireland to Castlederg Village.
-But a car drive to the small town is considered the cheapest and fastest way.
-A car drive from Northern Ireland to Castlederg Village could take up to an hour and a half.
+There is no direct bus from Northern Ireland to Castlederg Village, but driving to the small town is considered the cheapest and fastest option.
+It could take up to an hour and a half.

 Where to Stay in Castlederg Village?